viivi-uhari/CollaborativeAI/task_template/README.md

 The current docker file assumes a frontend folder which contains builds the `frontend` into it's `dist` folder.
 The server will serve these files automatically.
 This might need to be changed for your front-end but generally any compiled front-end can be used.
 If you use a different front-end tech to the one in this project, the compiled frontend needs to be placed into the "dist" folder from which it will be served by the FastAPI server.

+#### Frontend-backend interaction

+The back-end provides two endpoints at the moment:

+- `/api/v1/task/process/`, which expects a `TaskDataRequest` object to be processed.
+  This endpoint will respond with a `TaskDataResponse`, with the contents depending on the response of the model and the post-processing done in the `process_model_answer` function of the task.
+- `/api/v1/task/finish/` this endpoint indicates that one session has finished, and expects a `TaskMetrics` object that is passed on to the model handler, supplemented with the session ID.
+This will also clear the session association held by the back end, and the triggered model handler call will clear out the model associated with the current session.

+##### Front-end template

+The template currently available on the front-end is a combination of a godot game (source obtainable on request) which incorporates interaction with the a vue framework.
+This can be replaced by anything which calls the above mentioned backend endpoints and provides an index.html.

+We provide an alternative docker file (Dockerfile_godot_only) that shows how to deploy the godot game directly instead of within the vue framework.
+Note, however, that this game does not currently talk with the back-end as it was intended to be used within the vue framework.
+But of course, it could be adapted such that it works with the backend.